nonlining/CarND/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]

+I used function ** ** to get second order polynomial of left and right lane.
+This function will take a histogram along all the columns with sliding window of the image.
+In every window, histogram I am adding up the pixel values along each column in the image.
+In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
+I can get a midpoint of line in every windows.
+Then I can use those midpoint with Numpy polyfit() to get second order polynomial.

+![alt text][image8]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.